Carl-33/Budget_Tracker/README.md

 # Budget_Tracker
 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

-An easy to use budget tracker that works whether or not you're connected to teh internet.
+An easy to use budget tracker that works whether or not you're connected to the internet.

 ## Table of Content
   * [Link](#link)